 States and territories and private hospitals are primarily responsible for the quality of the data they provide.
 However, the AlHW undertakes validations on receipt of data.
 Data are checked for valid values, logical consistency and historical consistency.
-Potential errors are queried, and corrections and resubmissions may be made in response to these edit queries.
-The AlHW does not adjust data to account for possible data errors or missing or incorrect values, except as stated.
+Potential errors are queried, and corrections and resubmissions may be made by data provider in response to these edit queries.
+The AlHW does not adjust data to account for possible data errors or missing or incorrect values, except as stated above.